Cronos Group Inc. (CRON)'s Financial Results Comparing With Moleculin Biotech Inc. (NASDAQ:MBRX) | New Business Observer

 |4.81%

-For the past year Cronos Group Inc.’s stock price has bigger growth than Moleculin Biotech Inc.
+For the past year Cronos Group Inc. was more bullish than Moleculin Biotech Inc.

 Summary

-Cronos Group Inc. beats Moleculin Biotech Inc. on 6 of the 7 factors.
+Cronos Group Inc. beats on 6 of the 7 factors Moleculin Biotech Inc.

 Cronos Group Inc., formerly known as PharmaCan Capital Corp., is a principal investment firm.
 The firm seeks to invest in companies either licensed, or actively seeking a license, to produce medical marijuana pursuant to Canada's Marihuana for Medical Purposes Regulations (?MMPR?).
 The firm typically invests in companies based in Canada.
 The firm is primarily an equity investor, may also advance debt as appropriate.
 It seeks to make minority investments with appropriate governance and shareholder rights.
 The firm seeks board representation consistent with the size of the investment, but does not need control.
 Cronos Group Inc. was incorporated in January, 2013 and is based in Toronto, Canada with an additional office in in Toronto, Canada.